 https://www.youtube.com/watch?v=m_Wpi2TWCVA

-It may be a coincidence, although I'm pretty sure it isn't, that two of my all time favourite films, both of which I have so obsessed over that I could probably recite those word for word, also, Sydney Lumet's version of Peter Schaeffer's Equus (1977), and Mike Nichol's version of Edward Albee's Who's Afraid of Virginia Woolf?
+It may be a coincidence, although I'm pretty sure it isn't, that two of my all time favourite films, both of which I have so obsessed over that I could probably recite those word for word, also, Sydney Lumet's version of Peter Schaffer's Equus (1977), and Mike Nichol's version of Edward Albee's Who's Afraid of Virginia Woolf?
 (1966), both star Richard Burton.
-He is magnificent in both, yet very different qualities stand out in each film.
-In Who's Afraid of Virginia Woolf?, as George, Burton is full of life and vigour, as he swings between total love and total war with his wife, Elizabeth's Taylor's Martha, a woman who is most definitely in touch with the chthonic elements of her femininity (to paraphrase Camille Paglia).
-In Equus, he is magnificent as the world weary, yet still hungry for life psychiatrist, Dr. Dysarth, who has his beliefs turned upside down when he encounters Alan Strang, a young man who has blinded six horses with a metal spike, is sent to him for analysis and treatment.
+He is magnificent in both, and different qualities stand out in each film.
+In Who's Afraid of Virginia Woolf?, as George, Burton, although jaded, retains a deep and restless love of life and vigour, as he swings between total love and total war with his wife, Elizabeth Taylor's Martha, a woman who is most definitely in touch with the chthonic elements of her femininity (to paraphrase Camille Paglia).
+In Equus, he is equally magnificent as the world weary, yet still hungry for life psychiatrist, Dr. Dysarth, who has his beliefs turned upside down when he encounters Alan Strang, a young man who has blinded six horses with a metal spike and is sent to him for analysis and treatment.
 This is one of my favourite scenes in the film...

 https://www.youtube.com/watch?v=nDajCkGmXSU

 His life has been quite an inspiration to me, also.
 His interviews are staggeringly honest and vulnerable when compared with the anaemic, "I'm only here because I have a new film to promote" interviews with actors today.
-Whereas Burton talks openly about his love for and struggles with alcohol, his guilt at the death of his younger brother, his passionate, fiery relationship with Elizabeth Taylor, and his belief that his enormous success as an actor wasn't just down to his talent and himself, but some mysterious kind of "diabolical luck", today's actors, in comparison, in the main are crashing bores.
+For unlike the timid, play it safe interviewees of now, Burton talks openly about his deep rooted insecurities, his struggles with alcohol addiction, his guilt at the death of his younger brother, and, of course, his passionate, fiery relationship with Elizabeth Taylor.
+He is also humble enough to admit his belief that his enormous success as an actor wasn't just down to his talent and himself, but also some mysterious kind of "diabolical luck," that he is too superstitious about to analyse in depth.
+Many of today's actors, in comparison, are crashing bores.
 He was a socialist, talked of the Welsh miners as being the "princes of people," and even wore red socks (the colour of the Welsh rugby and footy teams) for luck.

 gorffwys ymhlith y sêr (Rest among the stars).